massclown/HalfSwordTrainerMod/README.md

 ## Know issues and TODOs

 * No error handling whatsoever.
 Use at your own risk.
-It will crash the game at some point.
+It will crash the game at some point!
+Don't spawn too many things, etc.

 * Auto-spawned NPCs and boss fights will keep spawning.

 * Loadout is spawned in the map, not on the player.

 * Freezing only freezes the bottom part of the NPCs, they can still use weapons on the player.

 * No ability to remove armor from the player.

 * No ability to modify the damage of your weapon or of NPC weapons yet.

 * No ability to spawn custom modular weapons yet (we spawn a random version).

 * No ability to un-glitch yourself (weapons stuck in slots, player body joints stuck in unnatural positions, etc.).
 Invulnerability helps, though.

 * No ability to fly.

 ## FAQ

 ### What to do?

 Support the developers of Half Sword (https://halfswordgames.com/).

 They have a Kickstarter campaign, currently at https://www.kickstarter.com/projects/halfsword/half-sword-gauntlet